dr-matt-smith/year4-2018-sample-test/README.md

 the test will involve:

 1. Fork Github repo
-2. Create copy a new UNity project into the master branch, with the provided files in directory `Editor`
+2. Create copy a new Unity project into the master branch, with the provided files in directory `Editor`
 2. Create a branch containing a text file with some given content (see question 1 below)
 2. Create files to pass all tests (see question 2 below)
 3. Commit changes